-Do you need to change your Facebook marketing strategy?
+Do you need to change your Facebook marketing for books?

-If you are an author or content writer and you are promoting your books or articles with a Facebook business page, it is certainly time for a rethink.
+If you are an author or content writer promoting your books or articles with a Facebook business page, it is time for a rethink.

-The most significant issues, of course, are trust and respect of privacy.
+The most significant issues, of course, are trust and respect for privacy.

-Since the news broke that revealed the Cambridge Analytica breach of 87 million Facebook profiles, almost every Facebook user has reconsidered how they now might use, or not use the platform.
+We all read the news about the Cambridge Analytica breach of 87 million Facebook profiles.
+Almost every Facebook user has reconsidered their marketing efforts and how they now might use or not use the platform for brand awareness.

-An article from Forbes which quotes Pew Research data, reveals some startling statistics about user behaviour in the past 12 months.
+An article from Forbes, which quotes Pew Research data, reveals some startling statistics about user behavior in the past 12 months.

 26% of all respondents deleted the Facebook app from their cellphone.